-Few industries which have stood the tests of time like insurance.
+Few industries have stood the tests of time like insurance.
 Its origins can be traced back to the 3rd millennium BC when merchants were known to manage risk by dividing cargo between multiple boats.
 Circa 1750 BC, the Code of Hammurabi scribed to law the legal relationship between financier and merchant, clarifying the exchange of operational funds in relation to the success or failure of shipment.

 Contemporary insurance dates its origins to the 17th and 18th centuries, with the advent of the English Coffee Houses, where Lloyds of London was founded.
 During this time, the framework for modern insurance was built.
 Lloyds remains at the forefront of insurance today.
 Yet, tradition exemplifies the antiquity of today’s insurers; Lloyd’s underwriters still reverently record ships lost at sea, and their assets, on paper with a quill pen and ink.
 Insurance serves business as the balancing fulcrum between risk and finance.
 At its root, insurance is simply risk sharing and risk management.
 The cost of which is determined by analyzing historically known data vs. the value of the item insured.
 In the maritime industry, such information could be the nature of the waters navigated, the volume of goods moved through a port, and statistical failure or success.
 Essentially, it is the past that dictates the price of premiums and deductibles.